 Ultimate Girl’s Guide to Croatia Travel

 Croatia is one of my absolute, top picks for female travel.
 Whether you’re traveling as a solo female traveler, or with a group of friends ~ it’s hard to go wrong in Croatia.
-The relaxed vibe, friendly people, & from what I could tell, no hint of machismo culture ~ makes for an effortless place for female travel.
+The relaxed vibe, friendly people, & lack of machismo culture ~ makes for a great trip.

 Croatia Photos

-Putting together this collection of Croatia photos literally makes me want to book a plane ticket back.
+Putting together this collection of Croatia photos makes me want to book a plane ticket back.
 I dare you to scroll through these images & not dream of Croatia afterwards.
-And to make future travel planning easier, if a particular image grabs your attention, simply click on it & you’ll be able to search for accommodations in that exact location.
-We’re off to Croatia…

-Cavtat: Just 20 km south of Dubrovnik, lies the beautiful medieval town of Cavtat.
-Surrounded by hills & close to Croatia’s border with Montenegro, Cavtat is a perfect base if you want nice resorts ~ but without the masses of tourists that descend upon Dubrovnik.
+Cavtat: Just 20 kilometers (12 miles) south of Dubrovnik, lies the beautiful medieval town of Cavtat.
+Surrounded by hills & close to Croatia’s border with Montenegro, Cavtat is a perfect base if you want nice resorts ~ but without the crowds in Dubrovnik.
 Cavtat is easily reachable by bus, taxi, or even a boat from Dubrovnik.

-Mljet Island: If nature, peace, quiet, & unspoiled beauty are what you’re after ~ then head to Mljet Island.
-Most of the island is covered by forested, national park, ensuring that you’ll find more nature than crowds.
+Mljet Island: If nature, peace, & unspoiled beauty are what you’re after ~ then head to Mljet Island.
+Most of the island is covered by forest & national park, which guarantees more nature than crowds.
 Just over an hour from Dubrovnik, Mljet is easily accessible while still feeling like you’re far from the crowds.
+A magical hotel stay here is at the ECO Aparthotel: The Dreamer’s Club.

-Yacht Week in Croatia: The ultimate girl’s guide to Croatia travel is hardly complete without a mention of Yacht Week.
-Imagine sailing through Croatia’s turquoise waters with 12 of your closest friends, stopping to party at Croatia’s most famous hot spots?
+Yacht Week in Croatia: This guide to Croatia travel is hardly complete without a mention of Yacht Week.
+Imagine sailing through Croatia’s beautiful waters with 12 of your closest friends, stopping to party at Croatia’s most famous hot spots?
 Well, that’s Yacht Week in a nutshell.
 We met several people in Hvar who were part of Yacht Week.
 They said it was one of the best experiences of their LIFE.

 Ultimate Girl’s Guide to Croatia Travel

-Jelsa: If you want to be on Hvar Island, but don’t want to be in the thick of tourists & nightlife ~ try heading over to Jelsa.
-About 20 km east of Hvar Town, Jelsa is surrounded by pine forests, & you can wine taste, enjoy beautiful beaches, & more peace & quiet than in Hvar Town itself.
+Jelsa: If you want to be on Hvar Island, but don’t want to be in the thick of tourists & nightlife ~ head over to Jelsa.
+About 20 kilometers (12 miles) east of Hvar Town, Jelsa is surrounded by pine forests.
+You can wine taste, enjoy beautiful beaches, & more quiet than in Hvar Town.
+This is a great spot for a solo girl’s retreat!

-Korcula: Korcula may be one of the most charming islands in Croatia ~ with olive groves, vineyards, & stunning, traditional medieval villages.
-Korcula Town is a good base, & is known as “Little Dubrovnik.”
-Korcula is also one of the largest islands in Croatia, at 47 km long (20 miles), & gives the visitor plenty of options ~ from lively towns to secluded beaches.
+Korcula: Korcula is one of the most charming islands in Croatia ~ with olive groves, vineyards, & stunning, traditional medieval villages.
+Korcula Town is a fantastic base, & is known as “Little Dubrovnik.”
+Korcula is also one of the largest islands in Croatia, at 47 kilometers long (20 miles), giving visitors plenty of options ~ from lively towns to secluded beaches.
 It’s 2.5 hours by ferry from Dubrovnik to Korcula, with ferries running mainly during summer months.

-Trogir: Just 30 km north of Split & an easy drive, lies Trogir.
-If you love history & architecture, not to mention sailing in gorgeous turquoise waters ~ than Trogir is perfect for you.
-Its historic center is listed as a UNESCO World Heritage site, with the best-preserved Roman-Gothic complex in all of Central Europe.
+Trogir: Just 30 kilometers north of Split & an easy, beautiful drive ~ lies Trogir.
+If you love history & architecture, plus sailing in gorgeous turquoise waters ~ this may be your spot.
+Its historic center is a UNESCO World Heritage site, with the best-preserved Roman-Gothic complex in all of Central Europe.

-Plitivice National Park: One of Croatia’s biggest attractions, Plitivice is a gorgeous collection of turquoise waterfalls, terraced lakes that cascade into each other, walkways, & hiking trails.
-For a more active girl’s getaway: head to Plitivice!
+Plitvice National Park: One of Croatia’s biggest attractions, Plitvice is a gorgeous collection of turquoise waterfalls, terraced lakes that cascade into each other, walkways, & hiking trails.
+For a more active girl’s getaway: head here!
+An incredible & cozy hotel that’s super close to the National Park is Plitvice Ethno House ~ a darling hotel with an outdoor pool, hot tub, & buffet breakfast.

 Ultimate Girl’s Guide to Croatia Travel